jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

    A single node from the default node pool created below will be responsible for running the essential pods of the JupyterHub chart.
-We recommend choosing a cheap machine type like `n1-standard-1` initially and upgrade it at a later stage if it is found to be overburdened.
+We recommend choosing a cheap machine type like `n1-standard-1` initially and upgrading it at a later stage if it is found to be overburdened.

    See the `node pool documentation
    <https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools>`_ for